Logic of graphs: Satisfiability

-It is undecidable whether a given first-order sentence can be realized by a finite undirected graph.
+As a special case of Trakhtenbrot's theorem, it is undecidable whether a given first-order sentence can be realized by a finite undirected graph.
 This means that no algorithm can correctly answer this question for all sentences.

 Some first-order sentences are modeled by infinite graphs but not by any finite graph.
 For instance, the property of having exactly one vertex of degree one, with all other vertices having degree exactly two, can be expressed by a first-order sentence.
 It is modeled by an infinite ray, but violates Euler's handshaking lemma for finite graphs.
 However, it follows from the negative solution to the Entscheidungsproblem (by Alonzo Church and Alan Turing in the 1930s) that satisfiability of first-order sentences for graphs that are not constrained to be finite remains undecidable.
 It is also undecidable to distinguish between the first-order sentences that are true for all graphs and the ones that are true of finite graphs but false for some infinite graphs.